Weed-AI/Weed-AI/search/src/Components/wrapper/weedcoco.md

-As with MS COCO, the WeedCOCO format supports classification, bounding box and segmentation labels, which together with a category naming sheme, are used to indicate the presence of a specific or unknown species of weed, or presence of the crop.
+As with MS COCO, the WeedCOCO format supports classification, bounding box and segmentation labels, which together with a category naming sheme, are used to indicate the presence of a specific or unknown species/genus/family of weed, or presence of the crop.

 ### Agricultural and Photographic Context